 5. How long does a shell form project take?

-6. What makes a shell form project different from a finished property renovation?
+6. What makes a shell form project different from a renovation?

 7. When is the right time to start the design process?

-Ideally as soon as you sign the promise of sale.
-Starting early allows the design package to be ready before contractors are engaged, saving time and avoiding rushed decisions.
+As soon as you sign the promise of sale.
+Starting early means the full design package is ready before contractors are engaged, which gives you accurate quotes, a clear brief for every trade, and no rushed decisions under time pressure.

-8. Do I need to be in Malta during the process?
+8. Do I need to be in Gozo during the process?

 10. What happens once the design package is delivered?